 The Department of Anthropology upholds The New School’s commitment to critical social inquiry.
 Since its inception in 1971, the department has fostered cutting-edge empirical, historical, and ethnographic scholarship.
 Long committed to the interdisciplinary breadth necessary for innovative research, the department builds on its close relations with the entire faculty of The New School for Social Research and of the university as a whole.

 As a leading department for graduate anthropology studies in the United States, we emphasize critical reflection at all levels of inquiry.
 We are a small, lively group of scholars and students who thrive in a dynamic intellectual environment that fosters inventive scholarship.
-Our work is characterized by careful ethnography, innovative research methodologies, and an awareness of the importance of history.
+Our work is characterized by carefully conducted ethnography, innovative research methodologies, and an awareness of the importance of history.

-In the last five years, our graduate students have been accepted into anthropology PhD programs at the following universities: Boston University, Brown University, Columbia University, Cornell University, The CUNY Graduate Center, Duke University, Fordham University, John Hopkins University, Massachusetts Institute of Technology, Penn State University, Princeton University, Rice University, Stanford University, UC Davis, University of California Berkeley, University of California San Diego, University of California Irvine, University of Chicago, University of Illinois at Urbana-Champaign, University of London, University of Michigan, University of Minnesota, University of Washington in St. Louis, UC Santa Cruz, and York University.
+In the last five years, our graduate students have been accepted into anthropology PhD programs at the following universities: Boston University, Brown University, Columbia University, Cornell University, The CUNY Graduate Center, Duke University, Fordham University, Johns Hopkins University, Massachusetts Institute of Technology, Pennsylvania State University, Princeton University, Rice University, Stanford University, UC Davis, University of California Berkeley, University of California San Diego, University of California Irvine, University of Chicago, University of Illinois at Urbana-Champaign, University of London, University of Michigan, University of Minnesota, University of Washington in St. Louis, UC Santa Cruz, and York University.